Build and run an etcd cluster

 When you run your etcd cluster in the Antithesis environment, Antithesis needs a way to know that the cluster is running and healthy before starting to test.

-To do this, we’re going to use a healthcheck in the docker-compose.yaml file.
+To do this, we’re going to add a healthcheck to the docker-compose.yaml file.
 The Docker Compose healthcheck attribute lets you define a command to run to determine whether or not the service container is “healthy”.

 Once all the etcd nodes are healthy, you need to signal Antithesis that setup is complete and it should begin testing.
 To do this, you’ll create a health-checker container that depends on the etcd nodes to be “healthy” before sending a setup_complete message to Antithesis.
-Docker Compose’s depends_on field lets you decribe the service dependencies and specify an order in which the services should be started and stopped.
+You’ll then update your docker-compose.yaml file to include the new container.

 Antithesis only expects to receive one setup_complete message from any of the containers in your system.
 Antithesis will treat the first such message sent by any running process as its signal to begin testing and injecting faults.
 Emitting further setup_complete messages has no effect, but if your system isn’t actually ready when the first one is sent, this can lead to unexpected problems.